 You can add new pages or blog content, edit them, add images and text, and create image galleries.
 You can also add contact forms, customize content elements via a drag-and-drop editor, and take advantage of thousands of plugins, frequent platform updates, and more.
 There are plugins that add advanced features like keyword research tools, third-party email marketing tools, and even an all-in-one website builder.

-Wix offers a decent range of built-in functionality as well, including creating pages and posts, adding page sections and menus, and selecting from several website designs, which you don’t need design skill to configure.
+Wix offers a decent range of built-in functionality as well, including creating pages and posts, adding page sections and menus, and selecting from several website designs, which you don’t need design skills to configure.

 WordPress offers a decent range of design options.
 For starters, there’s a repository of thousands of free WordPress themes you can choose from to serve as the building solution for the design of your self-hosted WordPress site.

-These themes range in features and style options, but there’s certainly something for everybody here in every niche or industry.
+These free themes range in features and style options, but there’s certainly something for everybody here in every niche or industry.

 You also can create posts and pages using the visually-based block editor, often referred to as the Gutenberg block editor.